magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/ngx_ui_client_integration.md

 ## Interaction

-The current interaction model is click-only.
+The interaction model supports click, hover, drag, and pointer callbacks.

 Recommended flow:

-1. Build hit-test entries only for drawables with a non-empty `handlerId` and `enabled == true`.
+1. Build hit-test entries only for drawables with a non-empty handler ID (e.g. `onClickHandlerId`) and `enabled == true`.
-2. On pointer or controller activation, hit test against the appropriate surface.
+2. On pointer or controller activation/movement, hit test against the appropriate surface.
-3. If a hit succeeds, call `DispatchUIAction(entityId, handlerId)`.
+3. If a hit succeeds, call `DispatchUIAction(entityId, handlerId, eventDataJson)` mapping the pointer event data to the JSON string.

 Screen interaction: